open-cluster-management/kui-web-terminal-chart/ibm-mcm-kui/README.md

 $ helm delete mcm-kui --purge --tls
 ```

+## Prerequisites

+## PodSecurityPolicy Requirements (TBD)

+This chart requires a PodSecurityPolicy to be bound to the target namespace prior to installation.
+Choose either the predefined ibm-restricted-psp PodSecurityPolicy or have your cluster administrator create a custom PodSecurityPolicy for you:

+- ibm-anyuid-psp

 ## Configuration
 The following table lists the configurable parameters of the chart and their default values.